 Is pressure cooking chicken better than roasting chicken in an oven?
 Yes, pressure cooking results in a tastier chicken (cue: bickering).

 Here’s the thing.
 The oven can dry out the breast meat.
 You also have to watch the chicken more carefully, tent the meat, make sure the wings don’t burn.
 Oven-roasted chicken is just a little more high maintenance.
 The instant pot is fuss-free.
 Pressure cooking a whole chicken somehow results in perfectly cooked white and dark meat.

 That said.
 If you have an actual tandoor in your house, you’re probably some sort of expert chef/cooking whiz.
 In which case… I’m kind of honored that you’re even reading my blog.
-If you have a tandoor and know what you’re doing then just use that.
+If you have a tandoor and know what you’re doing, then use that.
 But if you’re like most of us and are debating between cooking a chicken in a regular oven or an instant pot…

 Just trust the instant pot.
 And trust me.